LinaGarcia24/penguin-quiz/README.md

     <li>
     <h3>Quiz Area</h3>
     <ul>
-    <li>Once the Let's Play! button is clicked, the title and the smaller heading stay in place but the form disappears from the page allowing the quiz area to appear.</li>
+    <li>Once the Let's Play! button is clicked, the title and the smaller heading stay in place but the form disappears from the page allowing the quiz area to appear.
+Quiz area is all white to resemble the belly of a penguin.</li>
     <li>The first question is already populated in the box along with the answers in radio button form so the user can only select one possible answer from the multiple choices available.</li>
     <li>Once the user selects an answer, they can find the Submit Answer button below to check if their answer is correct.
 This gives the user control of when they want to submit the answer in case they change their mind on what the correct answer is.</li>
     <li>After the answer has been submitted, an alert box will pop up informing the user if they got the answer correct or if they got it wrong and what the correct answer is.</li>